leindustrial/42berlin/README.md

-# 42berlin
+libft with some changes
-Core curriculum with some changes
+:-)